Chuck Fairbanks

-Early career
+Early life

-Born in Detroit, Michigan, Fairbanks graduated from Charlevoix High School in 1951 and Michigan State University in 1955, following three years of varsity football with the Spartans under head coaches Biggie Munn and Duffy Daugherty.
+Born in Detroit, Fairbanks graduated from Charlevoix High School in 1951 and Michigan State University in 1955, following three years of varsity football with the Spartans under head coaches Biggie Munn and Duffy Daugherty.
 That fall, he began the first of three years as head coach of Ishpeming High School in Michigan's Upper Peninsula.

 College assistant

 In 1958, he accepted an assistant coaching position at Arizona State University in Tempe, spending four years there under former Spartan teammate Frank Kush before moving on for another four-year stint at the University of Houston under Bill Yeoman from 1962 to 1965.
 In 1966, he accepted an assistant coaching position at the University of Oklahoma in Norman.

 Head coach

 Following the unexpected death of 37-year-old Sooner head coach Jim Mackenzie in April 1967, Fairbanks was promoted to head coach four days later at age 33.
 He had nearly left for another assistant position at Missouri under Dan Devine, but decided to stay in Norman when Mackenzie moved him to offensive coordinator after the 1966 season.

 Over the next six years, Fairbanks led Oklahoma to three Big Eight Conference titles, with 11–1 records in each of his final two seasons.
 Three months after his mid-contract departure to the New England Patriots of the NFL, Oklahoma was forced to forfeit nine games from the 1972 season after evidence of recruiting violations involving altered transcripts of student-athletes surfaced.
 Fairbanks denied any knowledge of this.
 The scandal under his watch made Sooners ineligible for bowl games or the UPI national championship for two years after he left.

-After Fairbanks’ departure, OU successor Barry Switzer won national titles in 1974 and 1975 with teams that were still on NCAA probation.
+After Fairbanks' departure from Oklahoma, his successor, Barry Switzer (coincidentally, Switzer interviewed for the vacant Michigan State head coaching position before Fairbanks departed Norman), won national titles in 1974 and 1975 with teams that were still on NCAA probation.
 Oklahoma claimed the national title in 1974 despite not being allowed to participate in a bowl game, and repeated in 1975 without a television appearance.